8 Spanish Words You'll Struggle To Pronounce (If You're Not Spanish)

 For many Spaniards, a C followed by an E or I is pronounced like TH in English: for example céntimo (cent) or cigarro (cigarette).
 When an S comes before the C, like in escéptico, you need to be careful to pronounce the letters separately (more on that later).
 However, in Latin America and some parts of Spain, the Castilian "lisp" is avoided and the C in ciudad is pronounced like an S (the same as in “city").

 Rrrrrolling your RRs might be the trickiest business when speaking Spanish.
 Some people even blame their tongues for not being able to move or vibrate that much, but there is hope, amigos — don’t be desesperados.
+If you’ve ever wondered how to say the rolled RR in Spanish, worry not, because I’ll help you.
 The rolled RR comes from the tip of your tongue and goes all the way to the top of your palate.
 Try to emphasize the R in the word “throat" by saying it for 5 whole seconds.
 Feel that vibration coming up to your palate?
 That’s what you want to achieve.
 It might take some practice, but keep at it.
 And rrrremember! not all words that include an R need to roll — only the words that start with R (“The Ramones" for example!), words where an R follows an N and the ones that have two RRs.

 The Z in Spanish is pronounced like the C that’s followed by an E or I (see above).